telerik/kendo-ui-core/docs/web/datetimepicker/how-to/override-hours.md

 # Override Hours in the Popup

-The example below demonstrates how to override hours in the popup:
+The example below demonstrates how to override hours in the popup.

 ###### Example